KentuckyFriedRice/vocabQuiz/README.md

 After this is properly configured, these will then appear in the *deck menu* on the main page of the app.
 From here, the app will not continue unless a deck is selected and an error notification will appear if you try.

+I also have made it so that a cookie is stored locally to save which decks and options you were using on the last visit.
+This way you don't have to set them every time.
+I wanted to use this functionality to save missed questions as a new deck when you refresh but in the end I didn't have time or the reason to continue on that path.

 ### In The Deck Menu
 The deck menu will list the *grades* as drop down menus.
 Within each grade will be the *name* of each deck with a checkbox to use that deck.
 If your deck is not showing, please go back and make sure it is properly configured in the *includes/app.js* file.